awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-supported-oses.md

 # Operating Systems Supported by Patch Manager<a name="patch-manager-supported-oses"></a>

-Patch Manager supports a subset of the operating systems supported overall by AWS Systems Manager\.
+The Patch Manager capability does not support all the same operating systems versions that are supported by other AWS Systems Manager capabilities\.
+For more information, see [Systems Manager Prerequisites](systems-manager-prereqs.md)\.

 Patch Manager can be used to patch operating systems listed in the following table\.

 | Operating System | Details |